-(b) The precise boundaries what type of diagnostics should be allocated to OBD stage I and which ones to OBD stage II have never been precisely defined in light-duty motor vehicle approval legislation in the past, which could therefore not be used as benchmark for the EPPR IWG.
-The same challenge had to be resolved in EU approval legislation of L-category vehicles in 2013.
-The EPPR IWG decided to apply similar boundaries and a split between these two main stages as set out in the EU and to incorporate explicit malfunctions and symptoms to precisely define OBD stage I with appropriate requirements.
-Roughly the EPPR IWG decided that OBD stage I is to contain only minimum monitoring requirements of electric and electronic circuits of the powertrain management system and failure mode detection as well as for monitoring of the powertrain control module(s).
-An appendix has been added to the gtr and is dedicated to clarify which diagnostics are agreed to be regarded in the scope of the gtr in terms of functionality.
+(b) The precise boundaries what type of diagnostics should be allocated to OBD stage I and which ones to OBD stage II have not been precisely defined in light-duty motor vehicle approval legislation under UNECE, which could therefore not be used as benchmark for the EPPR IWG.
+The EPPR IWG decided to apply OBD I and II as set out in the EU and to incorporate explicit malfunctions and symptoms to precisely define OBD stage I with appropriate requirements.
+Roughly the EPPR IWG decided that OBD stage I is to contain monitoring requirements of electric and electronic circuits of the powertrain management system and failure mode detection as well as for monitoring of the powertrain control module(s).

 (c) OBD stage I should not oblige manufacturers to change or add fuelling or ignition hardware and should not impose fitting of an electronic carburettor, electronic fuel injection or electronically controlled ignition coils, providing the vehicle complies with the applicable environmental performance requirements.
 Compliance with the OBD stage I requirements implies that if fuel delivery, spark delivery or intake air hardware is electronically controlled by electric and/or electronic circuits as well as by a dedicated control module, the applicable input or output circuits of that control module need to be monitored, limited to the items and failure modes listed in the table of the gtr.
 OBD stage I should also not oblige Contracting Parties to change their objectives what should be achieved with on-board diagnostic requirements, in particular not be limited to environmental protection only.

-(d) Consequently, in the future if deemed appropriate by WP29 and once the basis for OBD stage I is established, the gtr may be further developed and amended to incorporate OBD stage II requirements.
-This stage might then also cover enhanced electric and electronic circuit diagnostics, not yet covered by and in addition to the circuit malfunctions listed in the appendix of the gtr such as sensor rationality diagnostics.
-It should then also be discussed and decided whether diagnostics related to degradation of systems and components should be included in the scope of functionality as it is today for other motor vehicle types the case.
-Also in-use performance ratio monitoring and harmonised OBD performance requirements, such as degradation thresholds triggering the OBD system, should be discussed and decided upon.
-OBD stage II functionality might then need to be further broken down in additional sub-steps before equivalence in OBD requirements with those of light-duty motor vehicles can be reached, if deemed appropriate and acceptable by Contracting Parties.
+(d) Consequently, in the future, if deemed appropriate by the World Forum WP29 and once the basis for OBD stage I is established, the gtr may be further developed and amended to incorporate OBD stage II requirements.
+This stage might then also cover enhanced electric and electronic circuit diagnostics, not yet covered by and in addition to the circuit malfunctions such as sensor rationality diagnostics.
+It should then also be discussed whether diagnostics related to degradation of systems and components should be included in the future scope as it is today the case for other motor vehicle types.
+Also, in-use performance ratio monitoring and harmonised OBD performance requirements, such as degradation thresholds triggering the OBD system,may be discussed.